denisse-orellana/catalogue_payment_system/README.md

 The system includes three categories: Stripe, Transbank and Paypal.
 In addition, Transbank will have three payment methods: Credit Card, Webpay and One Click.
 The models are generated as it follows:

 The payment model will contain the polymorphic association connecting stripe, paypal and transbank payments.
+Stripe, paypal and transbank will have many payments through paymentcategory.

 ```console
 rails g model Payment state total:decimal paymentcategory:references{polymorphic}